bsc-pm/ovni/doc/user/runtime/index.md

 The `app` defines the "appid" of the program, which must be a number >0.
 This is useful to run multiple processes some of which run the same "app", so you can tell which one is which.
-The `loom` defines the [loom](../concepts/part-model.md#loom) name and assignes the process to that loom.
+The `loom` argument defines the [loom](../concepts/part-model.md#loom) name and maps the process to that loom.
 It must be compose of the host name, a dot and a suffix.
 The PID is the one obtained by `getpid(2)`.